weierophinney/mwop.net/data/blog/2008/157-Burlington-PHP-Tonight.md

     2: 'zend framework'
 ---
-The [Burlington PHP User Group](http://groups.google.com/group/Burlington-VT-PHP) is having another meeting tonight at 5:30pm at Brown & Jenkins Coffee Roasters.
+The [Burlington PHP User Group](http://groups.google.com/group/Burlington-VT-PHP) is having another meeting tonight at 5:30pm at Brown &amp; Jenkins Coffee Roasters.
 From the announcement:

 > Bradley Holt will be giving a presentation on developing a web application